eugyev/RedcapAPI/README.md

 This is an api to utilize REDCAP api with ruby.
 This Gem requires mechanize as a dependency. it is based on instructions here http://sburns.org/2013/07/22/intro-to-redcap-api.html

-This gem is still under active development.
-Please contact me directly with any  questions or suggestions.
+This gem is under development and testing.
+If you would like to make changes or have comments, reach me at eugene@tranquiltech.io

+Special thanks to mmcrockett for making great additions.

 To start:
 ```ruby